coq/coq/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this is a feature pull request / breaks compatibility: -->
 <!-- (Otherwise, remove these lines.) -->
-- [ ] Corresponding documentation was added / updated.
+- [ ] Corresponding documentation was added / updated (including any warning- and error-messages added / removed / modified).
 - [ ] Entry added in CHANGES.